Please remember these rules exist for your safety and help guarantee future Beast Ultra events.

 - Racers are responsible for both their own and their crew's actions; crews are responsible for both their own and their racer's actions.

 - Racers must make their presence known at all Time Stations located in fixed locations along the route.
 Runner times into the time station will be recorded.
+It is the runner's responsibility to announce their arrival at each station and report their race number to the race personnel.

 - If a racer withdraws, he/she or his/her crew must contact Race Headquarters or a Time Station immediately.
 Name, reason for withdrawal, time of withdrawal, and miles completed must be stated.
 All racers and crew who drop are encouraged to come to the finish line and both post-race events to greet and celebrate with their fellow racers and crew.